-DNS Poisoning - What is it and how to prevent it?
+DNS - What is it ?
+Enumeration and Attacks: Explained

 What is a DNS Server?